cloudsmith-io/orb/README.md

 ### Production releases

-Once happy with your changes, merge to master as normal via a PR and then tag a new release (either via CI or the Github UI) with an appropriate version number (must be semver compatible).
+Once happy with your changes, merge as normal via a PR and then tag a new release (either via CI or the Github UI) with an appropriate version number (must be semver compatible).

 For example, if you create a tag named `2.0.0` it'll result in a public release to `cloudsmith/cloudsmith@2.0.0`.